HackYourFuture-CPH/program/courses/Foundation/team-processes-intro/week1/preparation.md

 # Preparation

-TODO

-# Introduction to Agile
+## Introduction to Agile

-## Contents

-- Basic principles of Agile
-- Agile vs. Waterfall
-- Basics of Scrum (agile framework, core principles, roles, artifacts, ceremonies)

-## Content

-### Part 1: Introduction to Agile and Waterfall (30 minutes)
+### Part 1: Introduction to Agile and Waterfall

-### Introduction Learning Objectives

-- TODO what is project management and why is it important
-- Understand the historical context and motivation for Agile
-- Identify the limitations of traditional Waterfall development
-- Grasp the high-level Agile values and principles

-### Content

 #### What is Waterfall?

 Waterfall is a **sequential software development model**: Requirements, Design, Implementation, Verification, Maintenance.

 **Pros:**